466 total views, 1 views today

 2. Whats to be counted, by whom and when?

 Your inventory can be in several different areas and not all neatly stored together in one location.
-Have all locations listed and determined if they all need to be counted at the same time.
-For example, if there is a storage area for seasonal stock, then can this be pre-counted?
-Does it have to be done at the time of the main count?
+Have all locations listed and determine if they all need to be counted at the same time.
+For example, if there is a storage area for seasonal stock, can this be pre-counted?
 The more areas that can be pre-counted in advance will make a significant reduction in time on the day of your inventory audit.

 Do you have your staff rota completed for the inventory audit?
 Have all key personnel available on the day so as they can be responsible for the counting in their own areas.